In the neighbourhood: Mersch

 Mersch has an fundamental school (primary school) and for secondary education there is an annex to the Lycée Classique de Diekirch located on Princess Marie-Astrid Square.
 The Lycée Ermesinde and the Technical College for education and social professions are both located in nearby Beringen.

-A new International School Anne Beffort following the European Baccalaureate (but run by the Luxembourgish state with Luxembourgish learnt as a language of integration), opened its doors at secondary level this year in French/German/English.
+The International School Anne Beffort following the European Baccalaureate (but run by the Luxembourgish state with Luxembourgish learnt as a language of integration), opened its doors at secondary level last year in French/German/English.

 Train line 10 connects Mersch with the north of Luxembourg and the city.
 Mersch town is also well connected by bus with several school buses and bus lines to the city, Ettlebruck, Larochette, and Echternach.
 You can find a full list of bus routes and timetables here.